GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Profile.
 Name, email, password.

 • Demo session.
-Only visible if you're in a demo account — lets you reset the demo data or exit the demo cleanly.
+Visible only if you're in a demo account; lets you reset the demo data or exit the demo cleanly.

 • Theme.
 Light, dark, or system (the dashboard fully supports both).